xdwang0726/ICL_LL/README.md

 # Investigating the Learning Behaviour of In-context Learning:  A Comparison with Supervised Learning
-This repository contains the implementations of our paper Investigating the Learning Behaviour of In-context Learning:  A Comparison with Supervised Learning in ECAI 2023.
+This repository contains the implementations of our paper "Investigating the Learning Behaviour of In-context Learning:  A Comparison with Supervised Learning" published in ECAI 2023.

 # Installing dependencies
 ```